Nayattu (2021 film): Plot

 Anuradha and her squad manage to locate the runaways but cannot launch an assault due to the strategic location of their hiding place.
 In the city, the police decides to stage a drama with the allowance of the CM.
 They announce that all three police officers are arrested and parade dummies with faces covered to the media.
 When the squad finally makes the move, Praveen and Sunitha run, only to find Maniyan hanging dead in a building with a suicide video note in his mobile phone as a dying declaration.
 Due to the previous dummy arrest, the squad is in trouble.
 The CM threatens to place the blame on the police department, ordering them to clean up the mess.

 Praveen tries to escape to safeguard the suicide video but is captured and is arrested along with Sunitha and brought to the police club along with Maniyan's body.
 The police officers stage Maniyan's suicide in police custody and compel the other two to give corroborating statements, which makes Maniyan responsible for the death of the Dalit youth and thus making them free of the crime.
 Praveen and Sunitha both refuse, and they are given time to change their mind till they reach the court.
 They are later placed in custody and transported to court in a police van as the voting for the by-elections takes place.
-The police try too destroy the video of Maniyan, which is the dying declaration.
+The police try to destroy the video of Maniyan, which is the dying declaration.
 Later, the other police officers present the same in the court.
 The court orders for a CBI probe in the proceedings of the case for further enquiry.